joaquintoral/SamSafahi.github.io/README.md

-NEO website that lets you make a wallet, search blocks etc, and look at community art and the latest NEO news, basicaly a fun encyclopedia that's beatiful.
+NEOWiki website that lets you make a wallet, search blocks etc, and look at community art and the latest NEO news, basicaly a fun encyclopedia that's beautiful and educates people about NEO.

-New NEO website project I'm working on, planning on adding a new page called "news" where it shows the latest news about NEO.
-Need to make everything smooth and work together and make the color scheme green.
-I added a page called "posters" that I will use to display NEO artwork , but I may rename the page to "art" or something like that.
-Please feel free to add and contribute, there's lots to be done!
+Things to be done :

+Need to add capability to search blocks, addresses, transactions in a very stlyish and easy to use way.
+Need to re-design home page and add some more life to it, looks to blocky and bad.
+Need to smooth and polish everything up and finish up the community art page then work on the News page.
+I was thinking of a script that automatically posted news tweeted from @neonewstoday or something like that.

+New page : Support Page where people can read about problems in the past, see FAQ answers, and submit a request to get help.